SFTtech/nyan/doc/nyan.md

 * The engine supports attack ballistics
 * All archers may receive armor/attack bonus updates
 * Crossbowmen is an archer and can be built at the archery
-* malte23 walks on your screen and dies laughing
+* malte23 walks on your screen and dies laughing.
+  It is _not_ a *NyanObject* but rather an unit object of the game engine which has a pointer to the `Crossbowman` *NyanObject* to fetch values from

 The only non-abstract objects can be instanciated by the game engine.
 It's non-abstract when all members of an object are defined, which